 Course identification is comprised of the course discipline name or abbreviated name (prefix) and course number (for example, ENGL R101).
 All course numbers for Oxnard College will have a leading R (for Oxnard) preceding the actual course number.
 Courses numbered 1 (one) through 9 (nine) will also have two leading zeros preceding the actual number.
-Courses numbered 10 (ten) through 99 (ninety-nine) will have one leading zero preceding the actual number.
+Courses numbered 10 (ten) through 99 (ninetynine) will have a leading zero preceding the actual number.
 Sometimes an alphabetic character is appended to the course identification (for example, PE R131A and PE R131B).
 Courses numbered R100-R199 are deemed baccalaureate level and CSU transferable.